haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/trouble/tshoot_install-log.md

 ### Details

-Running Magento processes at the same time might result in problems creating the installation log.
-(For example, two different installations in separate tab pages.)
+Running Magento processes at the same time might result in problems creating the installation log. (例如， two different installations in separate tab pages.)

 ### Solution